 Example: “We are a customer service oriented couple who love the RV lifestyle.
 We're looking for a rewarding front desk registration position at your campground.”

 Customize your resume so your experience is directly relevant to the campground's job duties.
-Use words to accentuate your skills and skills needed at the campgrounds, such as; activities, front desk, reservations, housekeeping, maintenance, etc.
+Use words to accentuate your skills and abilities needed at the campgrounds.

 Spell check, spell check, spell check!
 Have someone else proofread before publishing.
 A quality, well constructed resume shows the campground you are responsible, detailed oriented, and willing to put time into projects.